keiserlab/trans-channel-paper/README.md

 torch, torchvision, pandas, cv2, numpy, sklearn, pickle, matplotlib

 Hardware Requirements:
-All deep learning models were trained using NVIDIA 1080 GPUs
+All deep learning models were trained using Nvidia Geforce GTX 1080 GPUs

 Content:

-transchannel.py contains the majority of the necessary code to reproduce the main results of the tau portion of the paper
+transchannel.py contains the majority of the necessary code to reproduce the main results of the tau portion of the paper.
+This script can be run with a command such as "python transchannel.py {FOLD NUMBER}".
+See the documentation within this script for specifics.

 osteosarcoma.py contains the code necessary to train and evaluate the model on the independent osteosarcoma dataset

+ExampleFigureGenerator.ipynb contains example code to reproduce the main performance results for the tau dataset

 models:
 fully trained models, including the model we trained and applied to the archival HCS, the 3 cross-validation models applied to an expanded dataset with negative controls (see Supplement), along with the 3 models trained with 3-fold cross-validation on the independent osteosarcoma dataset